Alexx2/dwm/README.md

-This is a pacthed version of the DWM 6.0 tiling window manager.
+This is a patched version of the dwm 6.0 window manager.

 The patches applied are under the the applied_patches dir.